sushmaakoju/research-experience/learning-as-a-hobby/neurosymbolic-methods-study.md

 - Language Understanding and Intent recognition, 2016
 - Natural Language Understanding, Summer-Fall 2021 (Stanford University Lecture materials) $\color{blue}(notes, WIP)$ (referred by mentor+friend)
 - Natural Language Understanding (with LLMs), 2024, ongoing $\color{blue}(notes, WIP)$
+- Study on Context Free Languages (such as Programming Languages)
+- Study of Language of Proteins in Computational Biology
+- Study of Smart Contracts as a language and Turing-completeness, 2021
+- Study of First Order Logic and Second Order Logic, 2018
+- Study of Automated Theorem Proving, 2020
+- Study of Markov Logic Neural networks (MLNs), 2022
+- Study of Probabilistic MLNs, 2022
+- Study of Logical Neural Networks, 2022
+- Study of Abstract Meaning Representation, 2022
+- Study of neuroscience of reasoning, 2021 onwards
+- Study of Cognitive neuroscience of language, 2021 onwards

 ## Image Processing and Computer Vision